Protesters Pack Logan Square Over Police Shooting Of Adam Toledo

 “To be treated fairly, to not expect every interaction we have with law enforcement ends with someone dying,” said Shamir.

 The scene did get tense around 10 p.m.
-Friday night as fighting broke out amongst protesters in a couple of areas but seemed to be kept under control.

-@Chicago_Police clashing with #AdamToledo protesters.
-This comes after the group marched for hours in Logan Square. @cbschicago pic.twitter.com/yJSeiblIqt

-— Jermont Terry (@JermontTerry) April 17, 2021MORE NEWS: Indianapolis FedEx Shooting: Here's What We Know So Far
+Friday night as fighting broke out amongst protesters.
+About an hour and a half into their march, officers stopped the group at Central Park and Wrightwood, about two blocks from Lightfoot’s house.MORE NEWS: Family Escapes House Fire In Brighton Park

+Around 9:45 p.m. a brief fight broke out, and it appears police detained someone.
+This started a chain reaction of pushing and shoving that lasted about 15 minutes.